 Swimming and bath time can be fun for children.
 Visit Parachute Canada for information on how to keep your child safe in the water.

 There are many things that we can do to protect our children.
 Learn more about children’s environmental health and what you can do.

 Second-hand smoke is harmful to our health, especially to children.
 Health Canada has information on the benefits of making your home and car smoke-free.

 Visit the Smoke-Free section of the website for information and resources on quitting smoking.
-For more information call the Health ACTION Line at 1-800-660-5853 and ask to speak with a Public Health Nurse.
+For more information call 1-800-660-5853 and ask to speak with a Public Health Nurse.